picocms/Pico/about.md

 * History Lesson / Origins / What & Why

-* Removed: Markdown is a formatting syntax that painlessly converts your writing into HTML.
+* Removed sentence: Markdown is a formatting syntax that painlessly converts your writing into HTML.
 (Replaced with quote)

 ### Control Your Metadata With YAML